RomlinGroup/Flatpack/package/flatpack/README.md

-# flatpack.ai
+# flatpack

-**NOTE:** flatpack.ai is currently experimental.
+**NOTE:** flatpack is currently experimental.
 Please refrain from using it in production environments.

 ## Ready-to-assemble AI

-flatpack.ai aims to be the go-to platform for AI experimentation and innovation, from educational settings to the highest echelons of industry and research.
+flatpack aims to be the go-to platform for AI experimentation and innovation, from educational settings to the highest echelons of industry and research.

 ## flatpack 3.X.X (Aglaonice)